From the concept of experience to its evolving structure and its impact on human culture

 The forest of experience has been growing for thousands of years.
 So the ”History of Experience” is a study in the tribal history of human experience, its gradual growth, and its impact on human culture.

-Click the pictogram or this line for a map with all 9 turns.
+Click onto the pictogram or this sentence for an detailed explanation of all 9 turns.